 Most teaching philosophy statements are 1-4 pages long, and cover three core areas (objectives, methods, evaluation).
 They tend to be discipline specific and will have nuances that reflect that.
 A teaching philosophy is also a document in progress and it should change and evolve as your teaching experiences build.

-Susan Yager, Professor in English and Faculty Director of the Iowa State University Honors Program, is a frequent lecturer in the CELT Preparing Future Faculty program on the topic of writing a teaching philosophy statement.
+Susan Yager, Professor in English, is a frequent lecturer in the CELT Preparing Future Faculty program on the topic of writing a teaching philosophy statement.
 In this video she shares her experience in developing her own teaching philosophy statement as well as tips for the beginner writing for the first time.

 What are your objectives as a teacher?